Penghu National Scenic Area: Gupo Island

 Gupo Island is situated northwest of Baisha and southwest of Jibei Island.
 It is a mesa plateau composed by basalt; extending 1 metre from north to south, being the largest unmanned island among the Penghu archipelago.
-The islet has a lot of vesicular basalt, but the surface is covered with ferrugieous quartz sandstone.
+The islet has a lot of vesicular basalt, but the surface is covered with ferruginous quartz sandstone.
 The islet houses a British Shipwreck Monument, on its east side is the silver anchovy fish ground, and the southeast side houses corals.
 The north side is the famous laver ground, Penghu island has a lot of reefs and is extremely windy with big waves during the winter, and this place is known far and wide for its abundant harvest of laver; towards the end of every lunar year, there will be a large harvest event, when firecrackers will be lit, and everybody will bring out their best skills to harvest laver.

 The origin of the name Gupo has aroused the curiosity from many.
 There is a legend that says that a long time ago, there lived a young lady, who had a boyfriend whom she had loved for years; however, her parents were against this relationship and forced her to marry someone else.
 The girl decided to run away from home to fight against her parents' decision to marry her to someone else, and also to prove that her love with her boyfriend was strong.
 She came to the unmanned island and lived out her days all alone.
 When her younger family members visited her, they would call her "Gupo" (姑婆, great aunt) out of respect.